udacity/create-your-own-adventure/english/zork/zork.md

 There is an object that looks like a [torch](../torch/torch.md) on the ground.

-There is also om twine on the ground.
+There is also some twine on the ground.

 The work Zork brings back memories.